chenhao-ye/thyme/README.md

 # Thyme

 Thyme is a shell theme based on [Starship](https://starship.rs).
 Compared to an oh-my-zsh-based theme, a starship-based theme is faster and more portable.
-Technically, thyme could also be used in most modern shells, with the best compatibility if the shell support the right prompt (e.g. zsh, fish, elvish).

 ![thyme-screenshot](img/thyme-v3-screenshot.png)